5outh/abstract-nonsense/posts/2017-01-30-haskell-bits-randomness.md

 Notice the `State` pattern from earlier.
 Also, there a bunch of common distributions that ship with `random-fu`.

 One last thing I should mention is that we're not tied to `StdGen`, the RNG that ships with `random`.

+In fact, it does not have strong statistical properties, and should probably be avoided for many "real" applications (See [this reddit post](https://www.reddit.com/r/haskell/comments/3x15sm/why_is_the_first_random_value_produced_from_a/), and thank you to reddit user tom-md for the note!).

+There are faster and more stable ones ones, like `PureMT` from [`random-source`](https://hackage.haskell.org/package/random-source) or `TFGen` from [`tf-random`](https://hackage.haskell.org/package/tf-random).
-There are faster ones, like `PureMT`, which is based on the Mersenne Twister algorithm.
-It's an instance of `RandomGen` , so you can plug one of those in wherever you saw the generic type signature in this post.
-This is defined in [`random-source`](https://hackage.haskell.org/package/random-source).
-For example, mixing it back into `MonadRandom`:
+These are both instances of `RandomGen`, so you can plug either one of those in wherever you saw the generic type signature `RandomGen g => ...` in this post.
+For example, mixing `PureMT` back into `MonadRandom`:

 ```haskell
 import Control.Monad.Random